hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 !!!
 Important
     The HPE CSI Driver allows the `PersistentVolumeClaim` to override the `StorageClass` parameters by annotating the `PersistentVolumeClaim`.
 Please see [Using PVC Overrides](../../csi_driver/using.md#using_pvc_overrides) for more details.

-### HPE Alletra 9000 and Primera Data Reduction volume parameters
+### HPE Alletra 9000 and Primera Data Reduction Volumes

 These parameters are used to create HPE Alletra 9000 and Primera Data Reduction (Thinly Provisioned with Deduplication/Compression enabled) volumes.
 Please see [Common Parameters](#common_parameters_for_provisioning) for more details.